lens-protocol/momoka/README.md

 ##### Stream

-If you wish to index the data yourself you can use the `startDAVerifierNode` and stream the data out to your own DB using the `StreamCallback`
+If you wish to index the data yourself, you can use the `startDAVerifierNode` and stream the data out to your own DB using the `StreamCallback`:

 ```ts